qbit86/arborescence/src/Arborescence.Abstractions/README.md

 }
 ```

-Worth noticing that `IGraph<TVertex, TEdge>` is not such a primary concept.
+Worth noting that `IGraph<TVertex, TEdge>` is not such a primary abstraction.

-Secondary concepts are not used directly in algorithms.
+Utility interfaces are not directly used as type constraints in algorithms.
-They just group primary concepts together and may be convenient for users to implement.
+They just group primary concepts together, and may be convenient for users to implement.

 ```csharp
 IGraph<TVertex, TEdge> :